Get all the latest data for Basque Country

 Do banks lend to foreigners for homes in Basque Country in 2026?

-As of early 2026, yes, Spanish banks do lend to foreigners for home purchases in the Basque Country, including non-residents, though terms are typically tighter than for Spanish residents.
+As of 2026, Spanish banks do lend to foreigners for homes in Basque Country, but non-resident buyers usually face stricter checks and lower loan amounts than Spanish residents.

 You can also read our latest update about mortgage and interest rates in Spain.